 A friend is a good sport (I caught him at the end of the

-first quarter -- it's football season) and he took the following picture
+first quarter -- it is football season) and he took the following picture

 of the plastics locker in his kitchen:

-It's not pretty and he has admitted that a couple months
+It is not pretty nor organized.
+H admitted that a couple months

-back he couldn't find lids so he went to the store and bought another set
+back he could not find lids so he went to the store and bought another set

 of containers.
 In looking I can only assume he kept the originals for some

 reason that is beyond me.
-For a life on a boat that mess above will not
+For a life on a boat the mess above will not

-So, first things first: grab a large plastic garbage bag
+So, first things first: grab a large garbage bag

 and any round container and lid goes into bag.
 All the round ones must go